Account

 Certain expenses paid to further your education or improve your skills related to your current business may be deductible on your federal tax return.
 Qualified expenses typically include tuition, fees, books, supplies, the cost of transportation to and from your classes, and related expenses.
 Note that this deduction is limited to expenses related to your present work.

-While taking classes to learn a new skill or to qualify for a different type of work may help you financially in the future, you cannot deduct those educational expenses on your current tax return.
+While taking classes to learn a new skill or to qualify for a different type of work may help you financially in the future, you cannot deduct those educational expenses as a business expense on your tax return.

 17. Depreciation for large business purchases